kalote/ctf/ctf3/README.md

 ## Fun

 - FUN: crypto with a famous cypher
-- FUN 2: crypto with axa
+- FUN 2: like, really, super fun
 - FUN 3: Follow the guide
 - UXUI: Try to finish this awful registration process